jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 **NOT COMPATIBLE.**

+(in the strict sense, but sometimes the parts that are "broken" may not be enough to justify the removal of the "incompatible" extensions).

 Chrome API allows [only **ONE** extension to modify request or response headers](https://developer.chrome.com/extensions/webRequest#implementation), and the last one installed wins.

 Since modifying request and response headers is **key** for HTTPSB to perform its duty reliably (disabling javascript execution, stripping outgoing cookies, referer, etc.), consider that any extension which requires modifying HTTP headers is strictly incompatible with HTTPSB: One of the two extensions won't be able to do its job, which in the case of HTTPSB is **critical**.